cs3org/reva/internal/grpc/services/admin/README.md

 before a `dangerous` one.
 Every invocation and action emits an audit event via [`pkg/admin`](../../../../pkg/admin) (`audit=true` on the context logger).

+### Local root

+The step-up above answers "who are you?" with a token, which is right for remote access.
+For an operator working **on the box**, the Admin API can also be served on a **Unix socket** where the transport itself is the authentication — like `sudo`, `docker.sock`, or PostgreSQL `peer`.
+There is no token and no login: a permitted local user runs `reva admin …` and it just works.

+On each connection the socket reads the peer's OS credentials via `SO_PEERCRED` (the kernel reports the connecting process's uid/gid, so it cannot be forged).
+If the uid is permitted, the interceptor mints an admin token internally and injects it, so the request runs exactly like a remotely-elevated one — fan-out to other processes' control channels included.
+Two gates apply:

+- **the socket file's permissions** — who can even connect; and
+- **an optional `socket_group`** — with it set, the peer's uid must belong to that Unix group (checked against the OS group database, supplementary groups included); without it, anyone who can open the socket is admin.

+reva sets the socket ownership/mode to match: `0660` owned by `socket_group` (so reva must be root or a member of it), else `0600` (only the process owner and root).
+Every local-root request is audited with the OS user and uid.

+It is **on by default** (Linux): the server binds a well-known path — `/run/reva/admin.sock`, or `$XDG_RUNTIME_DIR/reva/admin.sock` when the former is not writable (rootless) — and the CLI probes the same list, so `reva admin …` just works locally with no flag and no login.
+Because the default is `0600`, that means only the reva process owner and root until a `socket_group` opens it.
+Binding the default is best-effort (a missing runtime dir simply disables it);
+set `socket = "off"` to turn it off, or an explicit path to override.

 ## Configuration

 The Admin API is enabled by loading the `admin` service with an `admin_group`.